smblds/smblds-container/README.md

 To avoid maintaining one `Dockerfile` per CPU architecture, the single one is automatically multi-arched using `sed -e 's/^\(FROM\) \(alpine:.*\)/ARG ARCH=\n\1 ${ARCH}\2/' -i Dockerfile` as part of the workflow itself.
 While this might feel hackish, it practically works very well.

 Commits to Git trigger the workflow and lead to updated OCI images being pushed (except for GitHub pull requests) to public container image registries.
-Additionally, a cron-like option in the workflow leads to a weekly updated OCI image.
+Additionally, a cron-like option in the workflow leads to a daily updated OCI image.

 ## License